a-i-b/jnotary/README.md

 Currently supported features:
 - various signature and digest algorithms, that are configured in administration console;
 - certificate verification with CRL
-- using CRL from certificate's extention;
+- using CRL URL from certificate's extention;
 - CRL cashe;
 - ability to set CRL URI for root certificate, if there is no extention with CRL URI;
 - ability to add root certificate for user certificate verification;